DoomDuck/ft_taskmaster/doc/subject.md

     - That can be hot reloaded on SIGHUP
         - Then stear process pool to correct state
             - Kill *unnecessary* processes
-            - Start newly required programs #FIXME -  not started when replicas is added
+            - Start newly required programs
 - Have logging system outputing to local file
     - Program start
     - Program stop